About the City of Alexandria

 Step 3: Residential Parking Permit

 Not all City residents will be required to purchase a residential parking permit.
 However, residents who live in residential parking districts, which are indicated by signs prohibiting on-street parking for more than two or three hours during varying time periods, should register and purchase a residential parking permit immediately to avoid being cited if they intend to use on-street parking in their districts.
 (Please note that residents of residential parking permit districts who do not intend to park their vehicles on the City streets are not required to purchase a parking permit.)
-The fee for the residential parking permit will be added to the personal property tax bill along with the decal fee.
+The fee for the residential parking permit will be added to the personal property tax bill .
 The residential parking permit fee varies based on the number of cars owned.
 For more information on the residential parking permit, including how the fees are assessed, please click here.

 The City of Alexandria does not assess a City income tax.
 Residents of the City of Alexandria pay only state income tax and federal income tax each year.
 State income tax forms are available in City Hall, 301 King Street, Room 1700 or at the Virginia Department of Taxation website.
 The City offers residents free assistance with filing Virginia state income tax returns in person, by phone, or by email.
 Additional information on tax preparation assistance is available here.

 The City assesses property taxes on both real estate and and motor vehicles.

 Residential and commercial property is assessed at 100 percent of the estimated fair market value as of January 1 of each year.
 Information on real estate assessment procedures, Board of Equalization and Assessment Review, and the appeals process is available from the